-His publication record includes >50 papers in international peer-reviewed journals, one book, one textbook, three book chapters, three academic reports, five pop-sci articles, and >50 conference papers and abstracts.
-As a methodological consultant or supervisor he contributed to four bachelor, 23 master’s and 15 PhD research projects.
+His publication record includes >80 papers in international peer-reviewed journals, one book, one textbook, three book chapters, four academic reports, ten pop-sci articles and infographics, and >60 conference papers and abstracts.
+As a methodological consultant or supervisor he contributed to four bachelor, 25 masters and 17 PhD research projects.

 He received several academic awards; the most prestigious being National Prize for Young Scientists, Croatian Parliament, 2010 and Vice-Chancellor’s Citation for Excellence in Research, Victoria University, 2018.